-When you have applied for a vacancy you will be sent an acknowledgement email to the email address you provided within 24 hours of submission.
-If you have not received your acknowledgement, firstly, log on to My Jobs Homepage to ensure that you have submitted your application correctly.
+When you have applied for a post you will be sent an email confirmation to the email address on your application.
+If you have not received your email confirmation please contact firstname.lastname@example.org.

 Once submitted, your application will then be screened along with other applications after the closing date.
-Dependant on the number of applicants, short-listing can take anywhere up to 4 weeks.
-Once short-listing has been completed you will be notified if your application has progressed to the next stage or not by email to the email address you provided.
+Depending on the number of applicants, shortlisting can take anywhere up to four weeks.
+Once shortlisting has been completed, you will be notified if your application has progressed to the next stage or not by email to the email address you provided.

 Yes, you can do this prior to submission of your application.
 You must first complete the full application process and a ‘print’ option will be available at the bottom of the page beside submit’.
 You are also able to do this via your candidate homepage.

 If required, you should print the job description prior to the closing date of the job.
 After the closing date the job description is no longer available direct from the website.
 If you need access after this time, you should contact email@example.com.

 A completed application form will assist the selection panel in shortlisting for the vacancy.
 You will only be able to submit your form when all mandatory fields are completed.
 Please note that it is possible to submit your application when only the mandatory fields have been completed, however we would recommend, where possible, that you complete all fields of the application form.